-All income from this evening supports our mission to protect the lands, waters, and quality of life of the Upper Delaware River region, now and for future generations.
+our lands, waters, and quality of life, now and for future generations.

 The Green Lodging Partnership allows guests at participating hotels to contribute to the Conservancy with every reservation and help protect the beautiful lands, pristine waters, and outdoor recreational opportunities that make the Upper Delaware River region special.

-The Delaware Highlands Conservancy/Yeaman Scholarship for $1,000 is awarded annually to a student pursuing a field in environmental studies in college.
-The scholarship is open to students in school districts bordering the Upper Delaware River in NY and PA.
-Applications are due every March, with announcements made the following June.
+SCHOLARSHIPS : The Delaware Highlands Conservancy/Yeaman Scholarship and the Vanessa Van Gorder Memorial Scholarship are awarded annually to students pursuing a field in environmental studies or education in college.
+The scholarships are open to students in school districts bordering the Upper Delaware River in NY and PA (click for details).
+Applications are due every April, with announcements made the following June.